moderndayNeo/Rust-React-Template/README.md

 # This is a template for a full-stack Rust & React project.

+## Overview

 - BE: Rust HTTP Server
+  - Actix-web, Serde, Tokio, Diesel, Sqlite
 - FE: React + TypeScript + Vite
+  - TailwindCSS, Shadcn/ui (components), Lucide-react (icons), React-hook-form, Zod (form validation)

+## Important Notes

-Note: Do not edit this template.
+- Do not edit this template.
 Instead, whenever you need to create a project, clone this and edit the clone.

-_Notes_:

-- The FE and BE each have their own .env files
+- The FE and BE each have their own `.env` files.

+## Updating the DB schema ⬇️

 - This project uses Diesel.
 Diesel is an ORM and query builder for Rust.
 It's designed to provide a safe and efficient way to interact with databases in Rust. https://diesel.rs/guides/getting-started